 If you still can’t get enough of Disney during the holidays, consider taking the Holiday Time at Disneyland Guided Tour which will give you an up-close look at what goes in to both Disneyland and Disney California Adventure’s holiday transformation.

-In addition to the tour guests will receive reserved seating at the parade, holiday-themed treats, and a special collectible pin.
-Reservations for this tour can be made at Disneyland City Hall on Main street or by calling (714) 781-8687.
+In addition to the tour guests will receive reserved seating at the parade and holiday-themed treats.
+Reservations for this tour can be made online, at Disneyland City Hall on Main street or by calling (714) 781-8687.

 Holidays at Disney California Adventure Park